Donkey Kong Country: Music

-Since Donkey Kong Country featured advanced pre-rendered graphics, Wise wanted to push the limits in terms of audio to create "equally impressive" music and make the most of the small space he was working with.
+Since Donkey Kong Country featured advanced pre-rendered graphics, Wise wanted to push the limits to create "equally impressive" music and make the most of the limited memory he was working with.
+Wise found Donkey Kong "a little more brutal" than Mario, so departed from Super Mario's Latin and calypso-inspired sound.
+He wanted to compose in the style of 1940s jazz, seeking to imitate the Glenn Miller Orchestra in the "DK Island Swing", but was restricted by the SPC700's limitations; he "used a lot of small samples and made [the soundtrack] very synthesised" to work around them.
+His colleague Grant Kirkhope said that Wise's familiarity with the SNES hardware meant he could "make it do things that people hadn't heard before".

 "Aquatic Ambience", the music that plays in the underwater levels, took five weeks to compose.
-Wise considers the track his favourite and the game's biggest technological accomplishment in regards to the audio.
-K. Rool's theme was influenced by the work of Iron Maiden.
-For the title screen theme, Wise remixed Nintendo's original Donkey Kong theme to demonstrate how Donkey Kong had evolved since his debut.
+Wise was inspired by a recent breakup, which made him feel as if he was drowning.
+He considers the track his favourite and the game's biggest technological accomplishment in regards to the audio.
+The boss theme was inspired by the Nine Inch Nails song "March of the Pigs" (1994), and K. Rool's theme was influenced by sea shanties, barrel organ music, and the work of Iron Maiden.
+For the title screen theme, Wise remixed Nintendo's original Donkey Kong theme to demonstrate Donkey Kong's evolution.
 Wise said his primary focus was to make the most of the SPC700, and he input the music by hand to save memory.
 He noted the process was easier than composing for the NES due to the larger number of sound channels.

 Eveline Novakovic contributed seven tracks, including the world map theme, as her first SNES project.
 Novakovic was inexperienced with the SNES hardware and Wise helped teach her as they worked together.
 She attempted to provide the levels a sense of purpose and drew inspiration from film composers like Alan Silvestri and Klaus Doldinger.
 Funky Kong's theme was originally written by Robin Beanland.
 According to Beanland, the track was intended for an internal progress video about another Rare game, Killer Instinct (1994), before Nintendo decided to use it in a Donkey Kong Country promotional trailer.
 Beanland said Tim Stamper liked it and wanted to include it in the game, so Wise adopted it.